Concordium/concordium.github.io/source/mainnet/net/mobile-wallet-gen2/faq.rst

     For bakers who want to migrate you should:

     #.
-Stop baking and wait for the :term:`cool-down period` to finish.
+Stop validation and wait for the :term:`cool-down period` to finish.
     #.
 Set up the |mw-gen2|.
     #.
 Once cool-down has passed and your funds are unlocked, transfer your funds to the new account in |mw-gen2|.
     #.
-Register as a baker again in |mw-gen2|.
+Register as a validator again in |mw-gen2|.
     #.
-Restart the node with the new baker keys.
+Restart the node with the new validator keys.

     If you have a :term:`baker pool` with delegators it is a good idea to inform them of this change.
 The best way to do that is by providing information in the :ref:`URL for baker information<update-pool-settings>`.